fastStats-org/backend/README.md

       if `false` only **private** projects, and if omitted both **public and private** projects are listed
     - If `userId` is undefined projects of all users are be listed
+    - `offset` defines how many projects should be skipped (allowing pagination)
+    - `limit` defines how many projects may be listed at max

 ### Examples